-A threshold above which a candidate input can be safely ruled out as implausible is usually set to 3; roughly equivalent to a 95% credible interval of a posterior distribution, if using a Bayesian analysis.
-This is due to Pukelsheim's three-sigma rule; that for any unimodal distribution, 95% of the probability mass will be contained within 3 standard deviations of the mean (Pukelsheim, 1994).
-Input parameter sets with an implausibility score below the threshold are designated NROY and retained for further analysis.
-This does not necessarily mean the input settings are good merely that evidence from observations is not yet sufficient to rule them out as implausible.
-Inputs may be ruled out as more observations or simulator runs become available.
+A threshold of implausibility, above which a candidate input can be safely ruled out as implausible, is usually set to 3; roughly equivalent to a 95% credible interval of a posterior distribution, if using a Bayesian analysis.
+This is due to Pukelsheim's three-sigma rule; that for any unimodal distribution, 95% of the probability mass will be within 3 standard deviations of the mean (Pukelsheim, 1994).

+Any input parameter set that has an implausibility score below the threshold is designated "Not Ruled Out Yet" (NROY), and is retained for further analysis.
+It should be noted that this does not imply that the input setting is good merely that the evidence from observations is not sufficient to rule it out as implausible: this may change as more observations, or more simulator runs become available.